OfficeDev/teams-toolkit-samples/graph-connector-app/README.md

 ## What you will learn in this sample:
 - How to use TeamsFx to build frontend hosting on Azure for your tab app.
 - How to use TeamsFx to build backend hosting on Azure for your tab app.
-- How to use MS Graph client in TeamsFx to build a custom Graph Connector in Teams.
+- How to use Microsoft Graph API to build a custom Graph Connector.

 ## Try the Sample with Visual Studio Code Extension: